KumarAnandSingh/Skribble-Play/README.md

 - Configure continuous integration, linting, and testing harnesses.
 - Implement first playable room with anonymous join and timed guessing rounds.

-Refer to `memory/PROGRESS.md` for day-to-day context and open threads, and see `docs/AGENTS.md` for the summarized agent roster.
+Refer to `memory/PROGRESS.md` for day-to-day context and open threads, see `docs/AGENTS.md` for the summarized agent roster, and consult the full playbook at `AGENTS.md` when coordinating cross-team work.